andersondomingues/orca-mpsoc/docs/mpsoc-2x2.md

 ## MPSoC Synthesis Results

-## Programming
+## How to Simulate

+## How to Program the FPGA

-Describe here how to run a program between the ARM and the Processing Tile.
+Describe here how to load the FPGA and run a program between the ARM and the Processing Tile.

+## How to Design new Applications